boltops-tools/lono/docs/_docs/core/blueprints.md

 nav_order: 11
 ---

 A blueprint is one of the core components of a Lono project.
 Blueprints are essentially CloudFormation templates packaged up in a convenient and reusable way.
 The CloudFormation code itself lives in the blueprints folder.
-Exampe:
+This allows you to keep the code [DRY]({% link _docs/dry.md %}).
+Example:

     blueprints
     ├── demo